Top Menu

 Still too watery.

 Another cup of POP was added...
-And this time it looked really nice, like in the left picture above.
+And this time, it looked perfect, left picture above.

 I quickly brought this mixture to the side of the frame and began adding it, pushing it onto the chicken wire.